bugnano/frigame_docs/source/intro.rst

 DOM
 ---

-The DOM backend relies on the Modernizr_ feature detection library (Tested with version 2.6.1) in order to provide cross-browser compatibility.
+The DOM backend relies on jQuery_ (Tested with versions 1.4.2 and 1.8.1) and the Modernizr_ feature detection library (Tested with version 2.6.1) in order to provide cross-browser compatibility.

 If you want to build a custom version of Modernizr_, be sure to include the tests for: